Equipped to Lead and Succeed

 Your favorite projects at USF?

-For our Sensors and [Instruments Through] History class, we did a project where we created an invention, but in a time before that invention was made.
+For our Sensors and Instruments Through History class, we did a project where we created an invention, but in a time before that invention was made.
 So my partner and I made a lighter, but in the 1600s, and we used the objects that were available at the time, so we really had to do our research and think.
-Even during our presentation I found a Google Slide template that was like papyrus, and I really got to show off a little bit there.
+At the same time, while making our presentation, I got to show off my fascination for graphic design.

 Where are you interning?

-I'm currently interning at the City of South San Francisco's Engineering Department within the Department of Public Works.
+I interned at the City of South San Francisco's Engineering Division within the Department of Public Works during my junior year.

 What do you do there?

-I process encroachment permits for projects that deal within the public right of way.
-Typically, that would be PG&E and utility companies, but we also work with the public.
-Particularly in my position, I've started leading the traffic advisory committee where we get feedback from the public regarding traffic safety and we do our own research to see if their requests are merited or not.
+I processed encroachment permits for projects that dealt within the public right of way.
+Typically, that would be PG&E and other utility companies, but we also worked with the public.
+Particularly in my position, I started leading the traffic advisory committee where we got feedback from the public regarding traffic safety and we did our own research to see if their requests were merited or not.

 What has been your favorite or most surprising thing about your internship so far?